DominikN/docs_new/docs/manuals/rosbot-manual.md

        <th>Description</th>
     </tr>
     <tr>
-        <td>CORE2-ROS</td>
+        <td>SBC</td>
         <td>1</td>
-        <td>Advanced version of CORE2 with an Up Board computer.
-CORE2 real-time controller is based on STM32F407 microcontroller.
+        <td>UpBoard with 4 GB RAM, Quad-Core Intel Atom Z8350 1,92 GHz as CPU, a Intel® HD 400 Graphics as a GPU and 32GB eMMC.
 The SBC runs on Ubuntu-based OS, customized to use ROS.</td>
     </tr>
     <tr>
         <td>LIDAR</td>